Sequential geophysical and flow inversion to characterize fracture networks in subsurface systems: RESULTS: A SYNTHETIC NUMERICAL EXAMPLE

 The size of the domain of interest is a cube of $200 \times 200 \times 200 \; [\mathrm{m}^3]$.
 The reference datum for vertical depth is at 1500 m, which is the top surface of the cube.
 We assume that there are three major fractures in the subsurface system, whose unit normals are given by:~$\mathbf{n}_1 = -0.355 \mathbf{\hat{e}}_x - 0.646 \mathbf{\hat{e}}_y + 0.676 \mathbf{\hat{e}}_z$, $\mathbf{n}_2 = -0.996 \mathbf{\hat{e}}_x + 0.077 \mathbf{\hat{e}}_y - 0.038 \mathbf{\hat{e}}_z$, and $\mathbf{n}_3 = 0.316 \mathbf{\hat{e}}_x + 0.715 \mathbf{\hat{e}}_y + 0.623 \mathbf{\hat{e}}_z$.
 In terms of strike and dip angles, these are close to $(5^{\mathrm{o}}, 90^{\mathrm{o}})$, $(117^{\mathrm{o}}, 60^{\mathrm{o}})$, and $(120^{\mathrm{o}}, 120^{\mathrm{o}})$.
 The major fractures are assumed to be ellipses with centers located at $(-5.543, -19.861, 98.218)$, $(0.577, 19.39, 91.1)$, and $(9.42, 39.088, 53.548)$, where the reference datum coordinates (which is equal to $(0, 0, 1500)$) are subtracted to put these coordinates in the domain of interest (for instance, see Figure \ref{Fig:JI_DFN_Pressure_TrueSoln}).
 It is assumed that the length of each elliptical fracture in the direction of minor axis is equal to 250 m.
 The major axis length of ellipse is assumed to be equal to 275 m, 300 m, and 312.5 m.
 The mean length for these three fractures are 262.5 m, 275 m, and 281.25 m.
 As the fracture sizes are greater than the domain size of interest, most of them are truncated to fit in the specified dimensions of the cube.

 For simplicity and to demonstrate various ideas of the proposed sequential inversion framework, steady-state analysis is performed for the flow problem on DFN.
 The following boundary conditions, fracture parameters, and flow parameters are assumed: \begin{itemize} \item \textbf{Flow boundary conditions:}~Dirichlet boundary conditions are prescribed on the left and right sides of the cube.
-That is, pressure on the left side of the cube is equal to 30 MPa while that on the right side is equal to 10 MPa.
-On all other sides of the domain, normal component of the Darcy's velocity is equal to zero. \item \textbf{Flow parameters:}~Constant fracture aperture is assumed, which is taken as $10^{-5} \; [\mathrm{m}]$.
+Pressure on the left side of the cube is equal to 30 MPa while that on the right side is equal to 10 MPa.
+On all other sides of the domain, the flux is set to zero. \item \textbf{Flow parameters:}~Constant fracture aperture is assumed, which is taken as $10^{-5} \; [\mathrm{m}]$.
 Correspondingly, constant fracture permeability is taken to be equal to $10^{-12} \; [\mathrm{m}^2]$.
-Other fluid and porous media parameters are as follows: $\varphi = 0.25$, $\rho = 997 \; [\mathrm{Kg} \, \mathrm{m}^{-3}]$, $Q_w = 0$, $\mu = 8.94 \times 10^{-4} \; [\mathrm{Pa} \, \mathrm{s}]$, and $g = 9.8 \; [\mathrm{m} \, \mathrm{s}^{-2}]$, which are that of the properties of water and fractured granite stone. \end{itemize}
+Other fluid and porous media parameters, based on the properties of water and fractured granite, are set to: $\varphi = 0.25$, $\rho = 997 \; [\mathrm{Kg} \, \mathrm{m}^{-3}]$, $Q_w = 0$, $\mu = 8.94 \times 10^{-4} \; [\mathrm{Pa} \, \mathrm{s}]$, and $g = 9.8 \; [\mathrm{m} \, \mathrm{s}^{-2}]$. \end{itemize}

-Based on these parameters, the fluid pressure profile (which is the true solution) is obtained on the original DFN, which is shown in Figure \ref{Fig:JI_DFN_Pressure_TrueSoln}.
-Pressure observation data is sampled at the centroids of the elliptical fractures, whose values are given as follows: \begin{itemize} \item \textbf{Pressure observation data:}~$p_ {\text{ {obs}},1} = 21.86$ MPa, $p_ {\text{ {obs}},2} = 19.08$ MPa, and $p_{\text{ {obs}},3} = 18.33$ MPa. \end{itemize}
+Using these parameters, the fluid pressure profile (which is the true solution) is obtained on the original DFN, shown in Figure \ref{Fig:JI_DFN_Pressure_TrueSoln}.
+Pressure observation data, used in our inversion framework, is sampled at the centroids of the elliptical fractures, whose values are given as follows: \begin{itemize} \item \textbf{Pressure observation data:}~$p_ {\text{ {obs}},1} = 21.86$ MPa, $p_ {\text{ {obs}},2} = 19.08$ MPa, and $p_{\text{ {obs}},3} = 18.33$ MPa. \end{itemize}